Roadhog (Overwatch): Promotion and reception

-Analysis of design
+Cultural anlaysis

 Blizzard received accusations of cultural appropriation for his "Toa" and "Islander" skins due to referencing imagery from Maori culture.
 D'Anastasio in another article for Kotaku pointed out while the character was commonly assumed to be from Australia due to his association with Junkrat, he used slang common to New Zealand, where the Maori originate.
-She additionally pointed out his name Mako references the Maori word for shark, and that his tattoos on the skins were the "spitting image" of those particular to the culture one could see via Google search results.
-Game design graduate Tova Svensson in a thesis for Uppsala University meanwhile noted many aspects did reflect Maori culture, particularly Roadhog's use of a hook weapon and the authenticity of the skin's tattoos.
+She additionally pointed out his name Mako references the Maori word for shark, and that his tattoos on the skins were the "spitting image" of those particular to the culture one could see via Google search results. de Souza in his own study pointed out many aspects of the skin reflected Maori culture, particularly Roadhog's use of a hook weapon and the authenticity of the skin's tattoos.

-In a counterpoint however, Svensson argued that Roadhog's face constantly being hidden behind a mask made his ethnicity harder to determine, and that the slightly darker skintones on the skins could be seen as an example of blackface.
-Shahryar Rizvi in an article for Kill Screen meanwhile argued that while the skins appeared to take inspiration from Polynesian cultures, it was hard to tell which cultures they borrowed from due to the similarities between the groups.
+However, Shahryar Rizvi in an article for Kill Screen argued that while the skins appeared to take inspiration from Polynesian cultures, it was hard to tell which cultures they borrowed from due to the similarities between the groups.
 Particularly he noted the Toa skin's mask while stylized to resemble a pig appeared more in line with Tiki culture, and seemed to reflect stereotypes of Polynesian culture that derived from post-World War II Tiki bars.
 In this way, these elements seemed to strengthen the argument that the design constituted cultural appropriation.